yugabyte/yugabyte-db/docs/content/latest/develop/docker/run-sample-apps.md

 [Yugastore](https://github.com/yugabyte/yugastore) app is a sample ecommerce application built using a microservices design pattern.
-React UI, Node.js Express app framework and YugaByte DB (YCQL and YEDIS) are used as the underlying technology stack.
+React UI, Node.js Express app framework and Yugabyte DB (YCQL and YEDIS) are used as the underlying technology stack.

 ## 1. Create a cluster